cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/index.html.md

 title: Managing Applications
 ---

-This section covers in detail the tools that can be used to manage applications and services running on Cloud Foundry.
+These sections describe the tools that you can use to manage applications and services running on Cloud Foundry.

 * [cf](cf/index.html)